 Responsible & Sustainable Investing.
 The Nanuk New World Fund employs a “core” sustainable investment strategy which seeks to achieve a combination of financial and non-financial outcomes - specifically, by providing sound risk-adjusted financial returns which are aligned with Nanuk's responsible, social and ethical values.
 The Fund utilises positive (inclusionary) screening, negative (exclusionary) screening, integrates ESG factors into the decision-making process and is aligned with the "basic needs" that underpin the UN's Sustainable Development Goals.

 Fund Objective.
 The long-term objective of the Fund is to outperform traditional global equity performance benchmarks such as the MSCI All Countries World Index.
-The Fund's formal benchmark is the FTSE-Russell Environmental Opportunities All Share Index.
+The Fund's formal benchmark is the FTSE-Russell Environmental Opportunities All Share Total Return Index.

 Positive Screening.
 Positive (inclusionary) screening associated with Environmental (E) factors is intrinsic to the firm’s investment approach.
 To be included in Nanuk’s investable universe and portfolios, companies must derive at least 25% of their value from activities within these eight sectors, ensuring that a material proportion of each investee company’s activities are contributing in a clear way to improving global environmental sustainability and resource efficiency.
 Nanuk's proprietary investment universe is defined around eight broad sectors: 1) Clean Energy, 2) Energy Efficiency, 3) Industrial Efficiency, 4) Waste & Pollution, 5) Food & Agriculture, 6) Advanced & Sustainable Materials, 7) Water and 8) Healthcare Technology.